aws-samples/non-profit-blockchain/ngo-fabric/README.md

 with a single small peer node.
 This would not be suitable for a production network, which would need a 'Standard' Fabric network with multiple peer nodes spread across AZs.

-Before continuing, check to see that your Fabric network has been created and is Available.
-If not, wait for it to complete.
-Otherwise the steps below may fail.

 ## Step 2 - Check the network is AVAILABLE
 Before continuing, check to see that your Fabric network has been created and is Available.
 It does take quite a while to create the network, so grab a coffee in meantime.
 You will need an Available network before continuining with the